 Introducing Muck Diving and the Lembeh Strait

-The term muck relates to the fine, black volcanic sediment which can be found at many of the dive sites in the Lembeh Strait.
+The term muck relates to the fine, black volcanic sediment that can be found at many of the dive sites in the Lembeh Strait.
 This black sediment, combined with Lembeh’s nutrient rich waters means that it is home to some of the rarest and most unusual marine life in the world.
 The Lembeh Strait has become known as a “muck mecca” to many divers and has even been coined the “Critter Capital of the World”.

-At our muck diving sites you’ll often find corals in the shallows which give way to sand as you descend down the slopes.
+At our muck diving sites, you’ll often find corals in the shallows which give way to sand as you descend down the slopes.
 The slopes are punctuated by much smaller, occasional corals, sea urchins and individual anemones that sit on the sand.
 Due to a lack of reef for the critters to take residence in, they are often “hiding in plain sight”, relying on their impressive camouflage skills to remain undetected by predators.

 Many of our critters are extremely adaptable and where there is no coral they will utilize other items on the sand and turn it into their home.
 Natural debris such as coconut shells or tree branches are all fair game, as are bottles and man-made debris which has found its way into the ocean.